phish108/Ansible-Docker/README.md

 The content of the file `nobecome` is irrelevant.
 The container just checks, if the file exists.

-### Remarks

-This container is based on ubuntu 22.04 (jammy) and comes with a minimal setup that includes ansible plus a few useful tools.

 If run directly ansible expects to find the inventroy in the ```/ansible``` folder.

+## SSH Key Handling

-You can include your private keys in the ```/sshkeys```, the ``/keys`` or the ```/ansible/keys``` folder.
+You can include your private keys in the ```/sshkeys```, the ``/keys``, the ```/ansible/keys```, or the ``/inventory/keys`` folder.
 All private keys in this folder will be added automatically to the ssh-agent for password free authentication.

 Note that if your private keys are password protected, you need to enter (all) your key passwords before the container runs.
+Therefore, it is recommended to have a separate folder with special deployment keys.

+### Final Remarks

+This container is based on ubuntu 22.04 (jammy) and comes with a minimal setup that includes ansible plus a few useful tools.